s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 ## Why Trace in Production
 In a word: outliers.
 Sampling profilers show where a program spends its time *on average*.
 However, problems such as high tail latency are by definition not well represented in an average view.
 This is where a tracing profiler comes in handy.

-Let me illustrate with this sophisticated SaaS simulator that handles a bunch of API calls and records their duration:
+Let me illustrate this with a sophisticated SaaS simulator that handles a bunch of API calls and records their duration:

 ```
 durations = []